asastats/rewards-site/rewardsweb/contract/README.md

-# ASA Stats Rewards Smart Contract
+# Rewards Suite smart contract

-This directory contains smart contract written in Puya for the Algorand blockchain that is used for allocation of rewards on the ASA Stats Rewards website.
+This directory contains smart contract written in Puya for the Algorand blockchain that is used for allocation of rewards in the Rewards Suite.

 ## Features